 SOCIAL SECURITY NUMBERS BASED ON WORK AUTHORIZATION:

 Non-citizens who have permission from the Department of Homeland Security (DHS) to work in the United States must apply for a Social Security number.
 To apply for a Social Security number or for further details on social security numbers for non-US citizens visit, www.ssa.gov

 - U.S. citizenship or proof of lawful status in the United States, please visit Real ID Requirements for more information.

 The DDS provides a one-time 120-day license/permit/ID card extension for any non-citizen who meets the following requirements:

 - Must be an existing DDS customer

-- The Georgia license, permit or Identification card must have expired or must be expiring within thirty (30) days
+- The Georgia license, permit, or ID card must have expired or must be expiring within thirty (30) days

-- Must provide proof of having requested an extension for time to remain lawfully within the United States by presenting an original I-797C Notice of Action.
+- Must show proof of requesting an extension for time to remain lawfully within the U.S by presenting an original I-797C Notice of Action.